angristan/awesome-stars/README.md

 ## Nix

+- [cleverca22/not-os](https://github.com/cleverca22/not-os) - An operating system generator, based on NixOS, that, given a config, outputs a small (47 MB), read-only squashfs for a runit-based operating system, with support for iPXE and signed boot.
 - [Infinisil/nixus](https://github.com/Infinisil/nixus) -
 - [NixOS/nixos-org-configurations](https://github.com/NixOS/nixos-org-configurations) - NixOS configurations for nixos.org and its servers
 - [lucernae/nixos-pi](https://github.com/lucernae/nixos-pi) - How to install NixOS on raspberry PI